la2050/challenge/_2020/play/ethiopian-community-in-los-angeles-ecla.md

   statistical outcomes recorded in the fight against various mental, diabetes, obesity, high blood pressure & other related illness levels in the city of Los Angeles for a 1 year period (before & after effects).
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  The Marathon Project is indeed a collaborative proposal, unilaterally spearheaded by Iyob Tessema & his organization: LA ENDURANCE SPORTING GROUP.
+  Reporting to the Ethiopian Community in Los Angeles (ECLA), he is tasked with comprehensively planning, directing, and otherwise managing all three phases of this project: Introductory, Implementation & Conclusion.
+ECLA will assist with any/all collaborative efforts with other African and African-American Communities, but Iyob & his group are solely responsible for building and maintaining newly formed relationships, and in all mutually beneficial work efforts.
+Needless to say, Iyob & his group will also act as trainers, coaches, mentors & guidance counselors to the 50-100 directly preparing, and ultimately participating in the 2021 LA Marathon.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings